mochimooo/Frontend-Mentor-QR-code-challenge/README.md

 - [How to set background color in HTML?](https://www.tutorialspoint.com/How-to-set-background-color-in-HTML) - The article explains how to set background color for HTML body in HTML or with CSS.
 - [CSS Rounded Corners](https://www.w3schools.com/css/css3_borders.asp) - info for how to set the card's corners to be rounded.
 - [How to add CSS] (https://www.w3schools.com/css/css_howto.asp) - info for how to create external, internal, or inline CSS.
 I plan to learn about how to make external CSS sheet so I can save time in the future.
+- [How to Host a Website on GitHub Pages](https://www.youtube.com/watch?app=desktop&v=I-yT2Err6PE&ab_channel=KahanDataSolutions) - This tutorial video taught me how to host my solution website on GitHub.

 ## Author
 - Frontend Mentor - [@mochimooo](https://www.frontendmentor.io/profile/mochimooo)